Hika Elliot

-Hikawera Te Po "Hika" Elliot (born 22 January 1986) is a New Zealand Maori rugby union player, he currently plays for Nevers in the French Pro D2 competition.
+Hikawera Te Po "Hika" Elliot (born 22 January 1986) is a New Zealand rugby union player.

 Rugby career

 Elliot has represented and progressed through all levels of rugby in New Zealand.
 In 2004 he was part of the Under 19 team that won the World Championship in South Africa while he was still in school.
 He was also part of the New Zealand Under 21 and School Boys rugby team, captaining the latter.